alphabill-org/alphabill/docs/transactions.md

 4. *Backlink* (byte string) is the backlink to the previous transaction with the token being split.
 5. *TypeID* (byte string) is the type of the token.
-6. *RemainingValue* (unsigned integer) is new remaining value of the token being split.
+6. *RemainingValue* (unsigned integer) is the remaining value of the token being split.
 6. *InvariantPredicateSignatures* (array of byte strings) is an array of inputs to satisfy the token type invariant predicates down the